leongkui/silex-php-redis/README.md

 License
 -------

-'SilexPhpRedis' is licensed under the MIT license.
+'silex-php-redis' is licensed under the MIT license.